 You could use this recipe to make low carb popsicles using popsicle moulds.

-I decided to use ice cube trays because I figured not everybody owns popsicle moulds – they’re not really essential kitchen equipment unless you have children.
+I decided to use ice cube trays because not everybody owns popsicle moulds.
+They’re not really essential kitchen equipment unless you have children.
 I also like to have a little sweet something waiting in the freezer for THOSE moments rather than a bigger dessert, so this size is perfect for me (just like my sugar free cookie dough!!!).

 My frozen blueberry bites weighed between 9 and 13 grams.
 The smaller ones were perfect to pop into my mouth whole, the larger ones were 2 bites each.

 If you like the idea of fruity coconut-based desserts (that are really, really EASY!!!!!) you should definitely also check out my strawberry coconut mousse and this creamy and light raspberry coconut fool.